MacKenzieOBrian/NLtoSQL/CONFIG.md

 - Cloud SQL access requirements
 - HuggingFace model access

+Quick reading note: everything here is geared to inference-time prompting first (few-shot baseline) with the model frozen, so any gains are from prompt design and post-processing, not from training.
+Pins + seeds + deterministic decoding are the guardrails for reproducibility.

 ## 2. Environment Variables

 The following variables must be defined **before** running the notebook: